Laboratories, The Giant (“Der Riese” ), near Breslau

 In his frightened state, Richtofen had leaned back onto the pyramid's front-facing panel, causing the grooves to spark and the dial to turn.

-The sound of static filled Edward's ears and a similar light to the MTD appeared then faded soon after.
-What was once an eery, void silence became running water and the buzzing of flying insects.
+The sound of static filled Edward’s ears and a similar light to the MTD appeared then faded soon after from the spinning center panel.
+What was once an eerie, void silence became running water and buzzing insects.
 The air felt hot and muggy.
 Edward was not appropriately dressed for this occasion.

-The ground below was grassy and dry and the skies were clear and bright as the sun beat down on Edward and an abundance of vegetation and flora surrounding the area.
+The ground below was grassy and moist, and the skies were clear and bright as the sun beat down on Edward as well as the abundance of vegetation and flora around him.
 On the horizon, Doctor Richtofen spotted a tall, man-made stone structure.
 Behind him was a similar, yet smaller structure.
-Through the darkness within the doorway leading within, Doctor Richtofen could see the vague outline of a pyramid, identical to the one in the cave.

 “My god, what happened?
 I seem to be in some kind of jungle.
 I can’t be certain of where I am.”

-As Dr. Richtofen gained back his bearings, he dusted off his lab coat and looked towards the tall man-made structure in the distance, before looking closer to the ground and spotting a congregation of men wielding spears and assorted clubs approaching from the underbrush to his immediate left.
-A man at the head of the group pointed towards Edward, bellowing a cry of anger as his followers did the same, charging towards him.
+As Doctor Richtofen regained his bearings, he dusted off his lab coat and looked towards the tall man-made structure in the distance, before looking closer to the ground and spotting a congregation of men approaching from the underbrush to his immediate left.
+They held spears and knives, and a man at the head of the group pointed towards Edward, bellowing a cry of anger as his followers did the same, charging towards him.

-Edward went into a full sprint towards the man-made tower, unhooking the recorder from his belt and sending it to the ground to be trampled by Edward's attackers.
-His arrival through teleportation must have drawn the attention of the natives.
-The temple around the pyramid may have been sacred ground.
+Edward went into a full sprint towards the man-made tower up a hill, dropping his recorder to the ground to be trampled by his attackers.
+His arrival through teleportation must have drawn their attention, and the place he arrived at may have been sacred ground to them.

-Edward dashed past man-made architecture made from stone, and with each structure came more natives to give him chase.
-There were temples and staircases to homes made by these people.
+Edward dashed past architecture made from stone, and with each structure came more natives to give him chase.
+There were stone temples and staircases to homes made by the people, as well as artwork and statues Edward would have loved to admire had it not been for the current situation.
 Edward panted from the running as he brushed aside leaves and ferns, nearly tripping on a vine in his path.
 Edward ducked into a thick collection of plant life, hoping he could find some safety behind a fallen tree.
 He reached for his pockets searching for anything to defend himself, finding only his lighter and gripping it tightly hoping to formulate a plan.
 Mere moments later a spear came flying from the sky above, piercing the dirt at Richtofen's feet.
-Edward looked above the log to see the natives had spotted him, and he returned to sprinting away towards the tower.
+Edward looked above the log to see they had spotted him, and he returned to sprinting towards the tower.

-After emerging from the underbrush he ascended the stone stair-case leading up the tower.
-Richtofen tripped as a flying rock slammed into his lower leg, and his face hit one of the stone steps.
-Persistent, Richtofen continued climbing before halting as two towering figures atop the temple brandished stone knifes and came down towards him.
-Looking back at the wave of natives chasing him and then to the two defenders of the temple, adorned with ceremonial tattoos and piercings, Richtofen panicked, holding the lighter towards the guardsmen and flipping it open.
+After emerging from the underbrush, Edward ascended the stone stair-case leading up the tower.
+Richtofen tripped as a flying rock slammed into his lower leg, and his face hit one of the stone steps, causing his nose to bleed.
+Persistent, Richtofen continued climbing before halting as two towering figures atop the temple brandished daggers and came down towards him.
+Looking back at the wave of natives chasing him and then to the two defenders of the temple, adorned with tattoos and piercings, Richtofen panicked, holding the lighter towards them and flipping it open.
 The two men halted their approach, backing away.
-Taking the opportunity, Richtofen pointed the lighter towards those giving him chase and stood his ground.
-The lead of the charge, wearing an ornamental headdress, called out to his followers to halt, stopping just before his spear pierced Richtofen's abdomen on the stair case.
+Taking the opportunity, Richtofen pointed the lighter towards those giving him chase at the base of the steps and stood his ground.
+The leader of the charge, his face covered with symbols similar to those seen on the pyramid, called out to his followers to halt, stopping just before his spear pierced Richtofen’s abdomen.
 All stood silent for a moment, before Richtofen clicked the lighter, igniting a small flame.
-The natives all gasped, many howling and shouting at Richtofen, before silencing as Richtofen waved the flame around.
+The natives all gasped, many shouting at Richtofen, before silencing as he waved the flame around.

 No one in the crowd moved or responded.
-Edward took that as a sign they weren't looking to kill him just yet.
+Edward took that as a sign they were not looking to kill him just yet.
 He ascended the staircase further, pointing the lighter towards the two guards as he did so.
-The two inevitably dropped their spears, and fell to their knees as Richtofen stood atop the platform overlooking the village.
+The two inevitably dropped their spears and fell to their knees as Richtofen stood atop the platform overlooking the village.
 Everyone below had spread out and looked to each other expectantly, fearing what he might do next.

-A voice called out to Richtofen, but it spoke in English, not some native tongue.
-It wasn't coming from someone in the crowd, but from Richtofen's own head.
+A voice called out to Richtofen, but it spoke in English, not like the people who lived here.
+It was not coming from someone in the crowd, but from Richtofen's own head.

 “Only together can we prevent the destruction of your world.”

-Frightened by the outburst, all of the natives dropped their weapons and lowered to their knees, even the village elder at the forefront of the mob.
+Frightened by the outburst, all of the natives dropped their weapons and lowered to their knees, even the leader at the forefront of the mob.

-“Well, that's one way of doing it, I suppose.
+“Well, that's one way of doing it.
 Now, everyone, gather around.”